St. Giles' Church

 The Hastings Chapel was built in red brick with stone mullioned windows in 1558.
 Lord Hastings of Loughborough, son of the first Earl of Huntingdon, founded an alms house in 1557 and built the Chapel to serve as its oratory, also as his burial-place and for other members of the Hastings family.

 The tomb of Thomas Gray is outside immediately below the east window of the Hastings Chapel.
-A tablet on the wall also records that his mother Dorothy Gray and her sister Mary Antrobus are buried in the vault below.
-Gray died at Pembroke Hall, Cambridge and requested to be buried next to his mother.
+A tablet on the wall also records that he is buried in the tomb since the top of the tomb only records his mother and aunt in it.
+Gray died at Pembroke College, Cambridge and requested to be buried next to his mother.